kubernetes-sigs/kube-api-linter/docs/linters.md

   nomaps:
     policy: Enforce | AllowStringToStringMaps | Ignore # Determines how the linter should handle maps of simple types.
 Defaults to AllowStringToStringMaps.
 ```

+## Notimestamp

+The `notimestamp` linter checks that the fields in the API are not named with the word 'Timestamp'.

+The name of a field that specifies the time at which something occurs should be called `somethingTime`.
+It is recommended not use 'stamp' (e.g., creationTimestamp).

+### Fixes

+The `notimestamp` linter will automatically fix fields and json tags that are named with the word 'Timestamp'.

+It will automatically replace 'Timestamp' with 'Time' and update both the field and tag name.
+Example: 'FooTimestamp' will be updated to 'FooTime'.

 ## Nophase